npfs/npfs.github.io/admin.md

 Only users set-up as your subordinates are manageable by you, you cannot edit your own permissions or those of people whose accounts you do not manage

+#### Known Issue with IE11

+There is a known issue with early versions of IE11 where if you search for a user and multiple matches are returned only the first can be selected.

+This issue only affects IE11 versions before 11.413.15063.0 (11.0.44 KB4025252).

+If affected by this issue the user is advised to either upgrade to a later version of IE11 or alternatively switch to a different browser.

 ### Manage Account Details